AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/howtos/ocr-pdf.md

 OCR, the PDF may be fully editable and searchable.
 The input format must be `application/pdf`.

-For an optimized quality OCR output, it is recommended that the :
+To produce a good quality OCR output, following are the recommendations
 <ul>
     <li>Image resolution should be 300dpi or higher.</li>
     <li>Image scan should be in black and white whenever possible.</li>